 24.1 A party seeking indemnification ("Indemnified Person") pursuant to Section 23 may make claims for indemnification hereunder by giving written notice thereof to the other party ("Indemnifying Party").
 If indemnification is sought for a claim or liability asserted by a third party, the Indemnified Party shall also give written notice thereof to the Indemnifying Party promptly after it receives notice of the claim or liability being asserted, but the failure to do so shall not relieve the Indemnifying Party from any liability except to the extent that it is prejudiced by the failure or delay in giving such notice.
 Such notice shall summarize the basis of the claim for indemnification and any claim or liability being asserted by a third party.
-Within thirty (30) days after receiving such notice or such longer period as may be agreed upon by the parties, the Indemnifying Party shall give written notice to the Indemnified Party stating whether it disputes the claim for indemnification and whether it will defend against any third party claim or liability at its own cost and expense.
-If the Indemnifying Party fails to give notice that it disputes an indemnification claim within thirty (30) days after receipt of notice thereof or such longer period as may be agreed upon by the parties, it shall be deemed to have accepted and agreed to the claim, which shall become immediately due and payable.
+Within thirty (30) days after receiving such notice or such longer period as may be agreed upon by the parties, the Indemnifying Party shall give written notice to the Indemnifying Party fails to give notice that it disputes an indemnification claim within thirty (30) days after receipt of notice thereof or such longer period as may be agreed upon by the parties, claim within thirty (30) days after receipt of notice thereof or such longer period as may be agreed upon by the parties and agreed to the claim, which shall become immediately due and payable.